 The proof uses that the induction formula holds for both definitions of local heights and then Theorem \ref{CLvsMA} gives the claim (see \ref{comparision with old local heights} for more details and the proof).

 In the introduction, we have presented the whole theory of $\delta$-forms based on $\delta$-preforms as in \eqref{deltapreform} using tropical cycles with constant weights.
 However, the theory can be extended to $\delta$-forms locally given by $\delta$-preforms allowing tropical cycles with smooth weights.
 This will be done throughout the whole paper which leads to slightly more complications, but it increases the class of $\delta$-metrics at the end which makes it worthwhile. {Observe that tropical cycles which arise as tropicalizations from varieties always have {integer} weights.
 Therefore tropical cycles are always considered with constant weights when they serve as in Section \ref{Currents and delta-preforms on tropical cycles} as underlying spaces for supercurrents and $\delta$-preforms.}

-The authors would like to thank {José Ignacio Burgos Gil, Thomas Fenzl, Philipp Jell, Christian Vilsmeier, and Veronika Wanner} for helpful comments and the collaborative research center SFB 1085 funded by the Deutsche Forschungsgemeinschaft for its support.
-We also thank an anonymous referee for the careful reading and the detailed comments.
+The authors would like to thank {José Ignacio Burgos Gil, Thomas Fenzl, Philipp Jell, Christian Vilsmeier, and Veronika Wanner} for helpful comments and the collaborative research center SFB 1085 funded by the Deutsche For\-schungsgemeinschaft for its support.
+We also thank {the anonymous referees for their careful reading and their} detailed comments.